Basilica Minore of Our Lady of Charity: Architectural details

-The Basilica Minore of Our Lady of Charity is noted for its Mexican-Baroque architectural features.
+The Minor Basilica of Our Lady of Charity is noted for its Mexican-Baroque architectural features.
 A rosette stained glass window upon the basilica's facade is a marked contrast to the gray color of the front wall.
 Amid the statues of Saints Peter and Paul statues at the main door are carved Hebrew scripts, which is a short form of the Ten Commandments.

 Agoo Basilica's unconventional architecture is demonstrated by its two non-identical bell towers.
 To the left of the facade is a four-level hexagonal tower, while the right bell tower is a bell-gable in its form.
 The confessional and the ceiling has a similar architecture.
 One is in front of the stained glass window of the Crucifixion of Jesus with the two thieves.

 The reredos of the altar has eight wooden panels with intricately carved floral design focused on its center.
 At the top center of the panel hangs a large crucifix.
 Above the panel is where the foot-high Our Lady of Charity statue is enshrined under large canopy supported by four twisted columns.
 Her feet rest on an urn-shaped pedestal with the same floral design as the reredos.
 Two angels flanked her sides behind a silvery backdrop.

 A pipe organ in the choir loft watches the craved chandeliers dotting the middle aisle, 2-tiered and carved or made of Filipino mahogany, demonstrating the rich heritage and vast culture of Agoo.

 The basilica has preserved stone blocks dragged from the original church amid its charming garden, an old wishing well and the interior mural "The Second Coming of Christ" (by Rey Gimeno).